jhannah-netlify/NebraskaGo.org/index.md

 Neutral Points: Any empty points left on the board at the end of the game which are not completely surrounded by either player's stones are known as neutral points, and are not counted toward either player's territory or area.

-Counting by Territory: When counting by territory, players add up their total territory less any prisoners held by the opponent (including dead stones removed at the end of the game).
+**Counting by Territory:** When counting by territory, players add up their total territory less any prisoners held by the opponent (including dead stones removed at the end of the game).
 The player with the greater total (after adjusting for any compensation offered according to Rule 3) is the winner.

 (It is customary for the players to fill in their opponent's territory with their prisoners, and to then rearrange their territories to facilitate counting.
 These are merely mechanical conventions to simplify counting.)

-Counting by Area: When counting by area, the players add up their total area.
+**Counting by Area:** When counting by area, the players add up their total area.
 Prisoners are ignored.
 The player with the greater total area (after adjusting for any compensation offered according to Rules 3 and 4) is the winner.

+---

 GO, written in different East Asian languages and scripts where GO is very popular: